-How much does a Aircraft Maintenance Manager I earn in the United States?
-The average Aircraft Maintenance Manager I salary in the United States is $113,535 as of December 01, 2018, but the range typically falls between $98,872 and $129,124.
+How much does an Aircraft Maintenance Manager I make in the United States?
+The average Aircraft Maintenance Manager I salary in the United States is $114,579 as of April 27, 2019, but the range typically falls between $99,777 and $130,306.
 Salary ranges can vary widely depending on many important factors, including education, certifications, additional skills, the number of years you have spent in your profession.
 With more online, real-time compensation data than any other website, Salary.com helps you determine your exact pay target.
+View the Cost of Living in Major Cities

 Take just three simple steps below to generate your own personalized salary report.